 5.14 One of the themes embodied in the Wellbeing of Future Generations Act is the need for 'a resilient Wales' whereby there is capacity to adapt to change such as climate change.
-A key principle is the sustainable development of land, and the need for new development to be resilient to climate change Para 5.0.2 of PPW11 states 'Our homes, businesses and communities need to be powered and heated by low carbon energy sources, which also includes reducing and optimising our use of energy within them.
-Use of non-renewable sources of energy will need to be curtailed if we are to meet our carbon reduction targets and international obligations on climate change'.
+A key principle of sustainable development, as recognised in PPW 11 is the sustainable development of land, and the need for new development to be resilient to climate change and para 5.0.2 of PPW11 states 'Our homes, businesses and communities need to be powered and heated by low carbon energy sources, which also includes reducing and optimising our use of energy within them.
+Use of non renewable sources of energy will need to be curtailed if we are to meet our carbon reduction targets and international obligations on climate change'.